Subsea 7 share repurchases

-Luxembourg – 22 November 2021 - Subsea 7 S.A.
-(Oslo Børs: SUBC, ADR: SUBCY) today announced transactions made in accordance with its share repurchase programme during the week commencing 15 November 2021.
+Luxembourg – 29 November 2021 - Subsea 7 S.A.
+(Oslo Børs: SUBC, ADR: SUBCY) today announced transactions made in accordance with its share repurchase programme during the week commencing 22 November 2021.
+In the period from 22 November until 26 November Subsea 7 S.A. repurchased a total of 1,109,115 own shares at the Oslo Stock Exchange at an average price of NOK 68.0678 per share.

 Date on which the share repurchase programme was announced: 25 July 2019, with a two-year extension announced on 16 April 2021.